 The amount of elite pitching available on Tuesday is absurd.
 First off, it’s Kershaw Day and that means you have to decide whether you want to take roughly 28 percent of your salary and invest in the only sure thing on the slate.
 Other attractive options include the head-to-head matchup between Max Scherzer ($12,700) and Noah Syndergaard ($11,400), both of whom should receive your exposure in selected spots.
 While I love all three pitchers on Tuesday, it’s hard to pass up another ace in Madison Bumgarner.
 Everything about this matchup is so perfect that MadBum will probably give up nine earned runs in 0.2 innings pitched and completely tank your line.
 JUST KIDDING!
 Bumgarner is safe and will be a chalk cash game play, but that’s okay.
 All we care about is results.
 This could very well be the first game of the season where Bumgarner goes the distance.
 Even if he doesn’t the strikeouts will be plentiful and a win seems likely.

 New to DraftKings?
 Well reserve your spot in the 25 Team Razzball Exclusive League set to run Monday May 23rd to wet your DK whistle.
 Just remember to sign up through us before you do.
-It’s how we know you care!Please, blog, may I have some more?
+It’s how we know you care!
+If you still feel helpless and lonely, be sure to subscribe to the DFSBot for your daily baseball plays.Please, blog, may I have some more?